trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

      }
      ```

    - Choice N°2: use the Taqueria generated account.
 Copy the account **privateKey** from the **.taq/config.local.testing.json** config file.
 Open your Temple browser extension on your computer or on your mobile phone and do the [initial setup](https://www.youtube.com/watch?v=S8_tL8PfCts).
 Once you are done, go to Settings (click on the avatar icon, or display Temple in full page) and click on **Import account > Private key** tab.
 Paste the **privateKey** to Temple text input and confirm.
-Send free Tez to your new account via this web faucet [Marigold faucet](https://faucet.marigold.dev/).
+Send free tez to your new account via this web faucet [Marigold faucet](https://faucet.marigold.dev/).
 Connect your wallet on **Ghostnet** and ask for free tez.

    Now you have some money to play with.